 Life insurance, as the name suggests is related to the life of the person insured.
-In the event of death of an earning member of a household or after the completion of a certain period of time, an amount is transferred to the dependants or the person insured, respectively.
+In the event of the death of an earning member of a household or after the completion of a certain period of time, an amount is transferred to the dependants or the person insured, respectively.

-Non-life insurance provides financial compensation when losses occur due to various incidents like diseases, fire, natural or man-made mishaps, accidents and so on.
+Non-life insurance provides financial compensation when losses occur due to various incidents like diseases, fire, natural or man-made mishaps, accidents, and so on.

 Major Developments in the Insurance Sector